HubSpot vs. Customer.io: the core difference

 Add ZoomInfo if:

-The most effective go-to-market teams layer these platforms: Customer.io or HubSpot handles the messaging and automation, and ZoomInfo provides the data, intent signals, and account intelligence that make every message land with the right person at the right moment.
+The most effective B2B marketing teams layer these platforms: Customer.io or HubSpot handles messaging and automation, and ZoomInfo provides the data, intent signals, and account intelligence that make every message reach the right person at the right moment.

-Customer.io is better than HubSpot for product-led SaaS companies that need real-time behavioral messaging, multi-channel lifecycle automation, and tight event-based segmentation.
-HubSpot is better for sales-led and hybrid organizations that need CRM, sales pipeline, and marketing automation from a single platform.
+Customer.io is built for product-led companies that need real-time behavioral messaging triggered by what users do inside their product.
+HubSpot is built for sales-led and hybrid organizations that need CRM, marketing automation, and pipeline management from a single system of record.
 The choice comes down to your GTM motion and team structure, not product quality.

 What B2B data does HubSpot use for prospecting?